Detecting cosmological scalar fields using orbital networks of quantum sensors: cosmological scalar fields

 Although the simplest type of quantum field theories involve scalar fields, the only fundamental scalar field observed in nature so far is the Higgs field.
 Nonetheless, light scalar fields are often invoked as simple possible models for inflation, dark matter, and/or dark energy in cosmology.
 Furthermore, a variety of light pseudo-scalar fields (of different masses), i.e., axions, may be expected from theories such as string theory (e.g., \cite{Arvanitaki_2010}).
 Such light scalars are expected to evolve coherently in the cosmological rest frame, if they are stable and their mass is comparable to the Hubble rate ($\sim 10^{-33}$ eV today)\footnote{In contrast, heavier fields cluster and may act as dark matter}.
 For example, if such a light field is responsible for the recent onset of the acceleration of cosmic expansion, it may play the role of a dynamical dark energy.
 Current cosmological observations place an upper limit on the rate of change of this field $\dot{\phi}$, compared to the energy density $\rho_{DE}$ and pressure $p_{DE}$ of dark energy (e.g., \cite{Afshordi:2015smm}):

 While such a field may only couple gravitationally to standard model, it is also possible that it directly couples to local clocks and rulers.

 A concrete example is the axi-Higgs model that may ease certain tensions in the standard cosmological model \cite{axi-Higgs}, i.e., the Hubble tension (e.g., \cite{Di_Valentino_2021}) and the Lithium problem (e.g., \cite{doi:10.1146/annurev-nucl-102010-130445}), by shifting the vacuum expectation value (VEV) of the Higgs field by $\sim 1\%$ in the early universe.
-In this model, the Higgs VEV, $v$, is modulated by an axion field $\phi$ \cite{axi-Higgs}: